SharePoint/PnP-Guidance/articles/app-model-recipe-site-provisioning.md

 ![](media/Recipes/SiteProvisioning/sp-admin-center.png)

-Then, check the Use the form at this URL checkbox and enter the URL to the Provider-hosted app which implements the site creation functionality (shown below).
+Then, check the Use the form at this URL checkbox and enter the URL to the Provider-hosted app that implements the site creation functionality (shown below).

 ![](media/Recipes/SiteProvisioning/override-warning.png)

 Notice SharePoint warns you (in the dialog below) about the security implications associated with this approach and provides you with an option to disable this type of functionality.

 ![](media/Recipes/SiteProvisioning/override-form.png)